Grand Coteau Heritage & Cultural Centre

 Shaunavon Library

 The Shaunavon Branch of the Chinook Regional Library is located in the GCHCC, adjacent to our gallery space.
-The library is another hub of our community and offers free internet access, regular children’s programming, IT help, computer sessions and much more.
-The Shaunavon Library is an inviting and cozy locale for meeting friends and relaxing with a good book.
+The Shaunavon Library is an inviting and cozy locale for meeting friends.
+Or bring your coffee and relax with a good book or a magazine.
+The library is another hub of our community and offers a variety of materials, programs, and services for all age groups, including:

-The friendly librarians will be happy to help you with research and computer usage.
-Interlibrary loans are available for titles not currently held on location.
+The friendly librarians will be happy to help you find what you are looking for!

 Phone: 306-297-3844